Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from research_.

-__Description__: Information complexity inappropriate to the task or goal of the visual.
-DX must not have more than one Y or X axis without first presenting two DX separately.
-DX must not encode along a third spatial dimension (z axis) unless the data itself is 3D (sensory, modeling, etc).
-DX should not contain more than 5 data categories.
+__Description__: Information complexity must be appropriate to the task or goal of the visual.
+Often, this is an issue when charts have too many different kinds of information encoded (note that this isn't the same as density).
+Chart must not have more than one Y or X axis without first presenting two chart separately.
+Chart must not encode along a third spatial dimension (z axis) unless the data itself is 3D (spatial, modeling, etc).
+Chart should not contain more than 5 data categories.

 __Cited research__: [https://nces.ed.gov/FCSM/pdf/2003FCSM_BlessingBradsher.pdf](https://nces.ed.gov/FCSM/pdf/2003FCSM_BlessingBradsher.pdf)

 <details><summary><i>Notes (select to expand)</i></summary><p>Dual axis graphs in particular have been a contentious topic in visualization.
-We have encountered (anecdotally) arguments in favor of using them when your audience are "trained experts."
-We are not sure how someone can evaluate their own audience's level of skill in a way that also ensures accessibility.
+We have encountered arguments in favor of using them when your audience are "trained experts."
+However, we are not sure how someone can evaluate their own audience's level of skill in a way that also ensures accessibility.
 We are also unsure of the benefits afforded this small group.
 But in any case, the point here is to exercise significant caution and to know that using dual axis graphs is inaccessible to a broad audience (and likely even expert audiences) as it is primarily an attentive, not pre-attentive, chart design.</p></details>

 <br>